ipspace/blog/content/posts/2021/01/planning-coffee-break.md

 ---
 title: "Planning the Next Extended Coffee Break"
 date: 2021-01-05 08:44:00
+lastmod: 2021-07-06 08:55:00
 tags: [ training ]
 series: coffee-break
 ---
-**Long story short**: ipSpace.net is going on an extended coffee break on June 24th 2021.
+**Long story short**: ipSpace.net is ~~going on an extended coffee break on June 24th 2021~~ [reducing the scope of activities](/2021/04/coffee-break-take-two.html) on July 1st 2021.
 You can stop reading; the rest of the blog post is full of details you probably don't care about.

-**What exactly does that mean?** Honestly, we don't know yet... but we felt that it's only fair to let engineers considering our subscriptions know months in advance what might happen.
-As the ideas are crystalizing, we're updating this blog post and [an overview of changes](https://www.ipspace.net/Break/Overview).
+**What exactly does that mean?** Since this blog post was published in January 2021, we pretty much [figured out a way forward](https://www.ipspace.net/Break/Overview), and I'm glad we let engineers considering our subscriptions know months in advance what might happen.

-Anyway, after investing [two lifetimes](https://www.smbc-comics.com/comic/2012-09-02) into this project, and a few planned changes coming just before our regular summer hiatus (see below) it's time for a longer break. ipSpace.net will revert back to Ivan working on some interesting stuff.
+Anyway, after investing [two lifetimes](https://www.smbc-comics.com/comic/2012-09-02) into this project, and a few planned changes coming just before our regular summer hiatus (see below) it's time for ~~a longer break~~ an adjustment. ipSpace.net will revert back to Ivan working on some interesting stuff.
 <!--more-->
 **What planned changes are you talking about?** Three years ago [Irena Marčetič](https://www.ipspace.net/Team:Irena_Marcetic) joined ipSpace.net (making us a *team* for the first time).
 She quickly took over day-to-day operations, making it possible for me to focus on creating things I hope you found valuable instead of dealing with support issues, video editing, guest speaker logistics, and a dozen other boring things that need to be do to keep a business running.